 The Russian market for medical equipment continues to develop, despite sanctions and restrictions.
 According to Konstantin Zotov, CEO of MST.Group, adaptation is occurring through the localization of production in partnership with China, government support, and the growth of the private sector.
 However, serious challenges remain: a shortage of qualified personnel, dependence on imports of consumables, and a lengthy procedure for registering new equipment.

 The main driver of growth is government procurement.
 Authorities are actively modernizing medical institutions, especially in new regions, and developing programs to combat socially significant diseases.
 Since 2022, Russian companies, as well as manufacturers from Belarus and Kazakhstan, have dominated tenders.
 Belarusian enterprises are modernizing old Soviet facilities, creating new industrial clusters, such as the plant in Baranovichi.
 In the private sector, there is consolidation: small clinics are merging into networks, and large corporations, including Gazprom, Russian Railways, and Sber Medicine, are investing in their own medical institutions.
 At the same time, the premium segment is growing, requiring high-tech equipment.
-For example, the five-star Luciana sanatorium with a modern rehabilitation center recently opened in Sochi.
+For example, the five-star "Luciana" sanatorium with a modern rehabilitation center recently opened in Sochi.

 The departure of Western manufacturers, especially from the USA and Scandinavia, has seriously complicated the supply of medical equipment.
 China and India have become Russia's main partners, but their products also face sanctions restrictions: banks are reluctant to work with the ruble, and the supply of spare parts and consumables is difficult.
 In addition, the issue of servicing already purchased equipment is acute, as access to original components is limited.

-Import substitution is developing, but cannot yet completely replace Western analogues.
+Import substitution is developing, but cannot yet fully replace Western analogues.
 Russian manufacturers are increasing their market share by 20% per year, but remain dependent on foreign technologies, especially in the field of medical software.
 The development of domestic software is not yet profitable due to the narrow market.
 Despite promising projects with artificial intelligence and telemedicine, their level is still inferior to world analogues.

 If we lose touch with the global market, then import substitution must be sustainable.
 Without a systematic approach, this cannot be achieved